Niharika811/RBAC-UI/README.md

-Admin Dashboard - Role-Based Access Control (RBAC) This project implements a frontend for an Admin Dashboard where an admin can manage users, assign roles (creator or user), and allow creators to create and manage posts.
+ RBAC-UI - Role-Based Access Control Dashboard
+This project implements a frontend for an Admin Dashboard where an admin can manage users, assign roles (creator or user), and allow creators to create and manage posts.
 Users can view posts and follow creators.
 The application demonstrates Role-Based Access Control (RBAC) using modern React techniques.

 Table of Contents